albirrkarim/react-speech-highlight-demo/README.md

 Recently, i want to implement the text to speech task to my website.
 Then i search on the internet. but i can't find the library or npm package to solve all my problem.

 The [SpeechSynthesis](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesis).
-Comes with problem:
+Comes with problems:

 ### 1. Unlimited String Length Capability

 Some available voice doesn't support long text / string.

-### 2. IOS or Ipad OS Problem
+### 2. Cross Platform Problem

 I'm sure that you have the same experience, developing web for cross platform, android, Iphone or Ipad always resulting problem.

-Speech synthesis in IOS or Ipad OS sometimes die unexpected. the sppechsynthesis doesn't fire the onpause event on android
+- Speech synthesis in IOS or Ipad OS sometimes die unexpected.
+- Sometimes speechsynthesis doesn't fire the onpause,onresume event on android, ipad,

-### 3. Mistake Onboundary
+### 3. Unpredictable Onboundary

+- First, Not all voices have `onboundary` event
+- On ipad the `onboundary` event only work with about 30% of the full sentence.
-Not all voices have onboundary event, also the on boundary event doesn't fire function accurately. for example the text is `2022` the onboundary will fire twice `20` and `22`.
+- Also the on boundary event doesn't fire function accurately. for example the text is `2022` the `onboundary` will fire twice `20` and `22`.

 ### 4. We want Text user see is different with what system speak

 Sometimes we need need abbreviation function, for example we need the text that displayed to user is different with the text that we use to give the to the [speech utterance](https://developer.mozilla.org/en-US/docs/Web/API/SpeechSynthesisUtterance/text)

 **Roman Number**